andrewlye/matcha/README.md

    10.0,  11.0,  12.0]]
 ```
 #### Tensor operations.
 Tensors support many useful and computationally fast operations.
-For example, one can easily construct a incrementally-filled tensor by reshaping it
+For example, one can easily construct a incrementally-filled tensor by reshaping
 ```Java
 Tensor t = new Tensor(LinAlg.arange(12));
 t.reshape(2, 2, 3);